Usman Ibrahim Auyo

 Assembly representing Hadejia/Auyo/Kafin Hausa Federal Constituency in the House of Representatives.

-Early life and education
+Early life and Career

 Usman was born on 1 December 1964 and hail from Jigawa State he is a two term member of the National Assembly representing Hadejia/Auyo/Kafin Hausa Federal Constituency.
 He was first elected into the House of Assembly in 2015.
 He was re-elected in 2019, and again in 2023 under the All Progressives Congress (APC), making his third term.